 When you think of Germany, what’s the first thing that comes to mind?
 If you said Oktoberfest then you are not thinking big enough!
 Oktoberfest may be the most well known, but it is far from the only beer festival in Germany.
 There are plenty of them through out the year in most cities throughout the country.

 Unlike festivals in America, which are over run with drunk people who cause havoc wherever they go, German fests have a particular way to enjoy the fun so that the drunks don’t cause too much trouble for everyone else.

 1. Buy a ticket before hand

 Believe it or not there is a cap on the amount of people allowed in the tents.
 Securing a ticket before hand gets you a meal and a guaranteed spot inside the tent.
 If you want to attempt to get in without a ticket, going during the week or during the day will give you a better chance of getting in.
-Trying to get in on weekend evening without a ticket will be impossible.
-They also close the halls before the dinner reservations start to clean, so just keep the timing in mind.
+Trying to get in the evening on a weekend without a ticket will be impossible.
+Keep in mind they close the halls between lunch and dinner reservations to clean.

 2. It’s ok to stand on the furniture!